Application Deadline: March 15, 2021

 - Engaging with NOW’s grassroots members

-Interns will work with one of the following teams:
+Interns will work with one of the following four teams below.

-- President’s Office interns will learn firsthand how a grassroots activist organization works by working directly with NOW’s President and her assistant.
+Duties:President's Office and PAC (Political Action Committee): President’s Office and PAC interns will learn firsthand how a grassroots activist organization works by working directly with NOW’s President’s Office and/or Political Director.

 - Assist in planning rallies and any other NOW events